 Players choose characters with unique abilities and powers to test against one another in a battle of tactics, strategy, and intuition.
 BattleCON: War of Indines is a standalone dueling card game designed for head-to-head play.
 Each player selects a character who uses a unique gameplay mechanism to give them an edge in combat.
 Players move along a board, trading blows and attempting to strike the opponent, using attacks formed by combining a character’s unique styles and abilities with a set of basic cards that all characters share.
 For 2 players, games run 30 – 60 minutes.

-FOR MORE: Buy BattleCON: War of Indines
+FOR MORE: Buy BattleCON: War of Indines on Amazon

 #01 | Hoity Toity